-EXAMPLE: The user desires a 1K RTD (T.C.
-0.00385) input to display a temperature range of -30 to 110°C. This corresponds to an RTD voltage of 1.2177 to 1.7089 volts.
+The user desires an 1K RTD (T.C.
+0.00385) input to display a temperature range of -30 to 110 degrees Celsius.
+This corresponds to an RTD voltage of 1.2177 to 1.7089 volts.
 The standard RM-1KRTD range module will expand the voltage range to 0 to 5 volts.
-When the RTD input is 1.4633 volts, this will be expanded to 2.5 volts.
-The MALNI will retrieve the appropriate value from a look-up table, and post this value to the LON Network.
+Thus, when the RTD input is 1.4633 volts, this will be expanded to 2.5 volts.
+The MALNI will retrieve the appropriate value from a look-up table, and post this value to the Lon Network.

-TYPE 6 - CUSTOM
+TYPE 6 - CUSTOM : ( Inputs Ui1 -Ui4 )

-The custom range is the most versatile and most difficult range to configure properly.
-The custom range is intended for use when a non-standard sensor input is used, or a non-standard output range is required to be posted on the LON network.
+The custom range is the most versatile and most difficult range to configure properly, it's only available on inputs Ui1 - Ui4 on the MALNI-DO Version.
+The custom range is intended for use when a non-standard sensor input is used, or a nonstandard output range is required to be posted on the Lon network.
 To configure a custom range the user is required to enter additional configuration information.
 This additional information is used by the nciCh#BaseValue, nciCh#BaseVolt, and nciCh#Slope SCPT variables.
 These variable will allow a user to define any custom linear range within the follow constraints: